matthewsouthey/matthewsouthey.github.io/_posts/2018-02-02-buddhism-books.md

 **Buddhism and Cognitive Science**

 If you’re interested in the field, you should read the holy grail of Buddhism and cognitive science: _The Embodied Mind_ by Varela, Thompson, and Roche.
 From there you can dig deep into Varela (I recommend _Ethical Know-How_) or Thompson (_Mind in Life_ is his scientific magnum opus and _Waking, Dreaming, Being_ is a popular introduction to a variety of problems at the intersection of Buddhism and cognitive science).
+Oh, and _The Bodhisattva's Brain_ by Owen Flanagan is great too.